Good mental health helps you to:

 - your anxiety is affecting your daily life

-If you want to talk to someone right away, the mental health helpline page has a list of organisations you can call for immediate help.
+If you want to talk to someone right away, the mental health helpline page has a list of national organisations you can call for immediate help.

 The Samaritans helpline is available 24 hours a day, 365 days a year, for people who want to talk in confidence.
 Call 116 123 (free).